Jatav Mahasabha: Foundation

-In 1931 census, they played an aggressive role for their demand as inclusion of Jatavs into Kshatriya fold and renaming them as 'Jatav' from Chamar.
-They succeeded and Chanwar Chamar were called 'Jatav' in new census of India.
+In 1931 census, they played an aggressive role for their demand as inclusion of Jatavs into Kshatriya fold and renaming them as 'Jatav' from Charmkar.
+They succeeded and Chamar were called 'Jatav' in new census of India.

 Activities

 Jatavs encouraged to leave non-veg and lifestyle as upper castes and even few of them adopted 'sacred thread' who were earlier under the influence of Arya Samaj.

 They established many schools, promoted sanskrit, investment in business and women empowerment.